Home

 What type of Chinese porcelain figurines or statues do we find mostly in Chinese culture?

-Actually, the porcelain figurines remaining today indicate that porcelain found only limited use for figurines in ancient China.
-Purely decorative items are relatively rare.
-Most figurines can be categorized as follows:
+Overall, the Chinese porcelain figurines remaining today indicate that these found only limited use in ancient China.
+Purely decorative items are relatively rare and more recent.
+Most of these can be categorized as follows:

 Religious